Skip to the content.

 ./setup.sh

-The dashboard can be installed in two different configurations.
+The dashboard can be installed in four different configurations.

 Powerwall Dashboard (v4.0.0) - SETUP